amahdeej/sc2-frame-error/README.md

 The second tuple contains the success of transmission ('rxSuccess').
 If it is 1, there is no frame error, if it is 0, ther is a frame error.

 The code is provided into separate files, one each for a specific simulation.
-Please refer to the paper for a description of the methods.
+Every file contains two training approaches - regular training and bagging.
+Please refer to the paper for a detailed description.